-4. Place sponge back in the bag, ensuring the blue stick does not touch the inside of the bag.
-Disconnect the sponge from the blue stick (shown in the picture on the left).
+4. Place sponge back in the bag, ensuring the blue stick does not

 5. Squeeze out excess air of the bag, fold down the top, and seal with the blue metal tabs on the side (shown in the picture on the right).
 With the permanent marker write the following on the bag: sample number, sample location, and sample date.
 Take off and discard used pair of gloves.